Digital Finance Transformation at KPMG Germany

 Empowering Finance Business Partnering through a next-level FP&A approach that drives efficiency, flexibility, and visibility

 To keep up with the pace of industry change, KPMG Germany embarked on a transformative project to shape the future role of finance in the company.
-Using the Board decision-making platform, the business created a one-touch, standardized planning process covering everything from strategic plans down to detailed costs.
-The result is greater efficiency, flexibility, and visibility in all financial planning and analysis activities.
+Using the Board Intelligent Planning Platform, the business created a one-touch, standardized planning process covering everything from strategic plans down to detailed costs.
+The result is greater efficiency, flexibility, and visibility in all financial planning activities.

 - Industry: Professional Services